 Fall means pumpkin spice!
 Make this easy Crustless Pumpkin Pie recipe for fall desserts or Thanksgiving!
 It’s gluten free, vegan, and healthier

 UPDATE: Hey friends!
 I have made this recipe every Thanksgiving for the past several years (probably 4 years) and I think this was one of the first recipes that I posted.
-I adapted it from a recipe from Gluten-Free and More magazine.
+I adapted it from a recipe from Gluten-Free and More magazine (the original recipe is no longer on their website).

 Over the years, I have made a few variations depending on our diet/food allergies at the time (things change!), so I am updating the recipe to the latest and best recipe so far – the recipe I made just yesterday.